org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

       This update has been replaced by the following updates.
       2022-05 Cumulative Update for .NET Framework 4.8 for Windows 10 Version 1607 (KB5013625)
       ```
-- superseded identifiers format:
+- Superseded identifiers format:
-    - multiple identifiers split by `;`, `,`, `<br><br>`
+    - Multiple identifiers split by `;`, `,`, `<br><br>`
         - 7-digit identifiers (`4528760`)
-        - references to other Microsoft Security Bulletins (`MS16-016`)
+        - References to other Microsoft Security Bulletins (`MS16-016`)
         - None
-        - a singular entry `50185` with only *5* digits on `MSRC-CVE-2022-41064`, which seems to be an incomplete
+        - A singular entry `50185` with only *5* digits on `MSRC-CVE-2022-41064`, which seems to be an incomplete
           reference to `5018544`
-        - a singular entry `982666` with only *6* digits
+        - A singular entry `982666` with only *6* digits
           ([Microsoft Update Catalog](https://www.catalog.update.microsoft.com/ScopedViewInline.aspx?updateid=3a3177ac-957a-495c-88b8-dc89eb2403bd))
-    - they may contain ` ` or `\n` at the beginning/end/in between elements of the list
+    - They may contain ` ` or `\n` at the beginning/end/in between elements of the list
-    - when split by `;`, they reference Microsoft Security Bulletins with KB-Ids in this format: `MSxx-xxx, xxxxxxx`,
+    - When split by `;`, they reference Microsoft Security Bulletins with KB-Ids in this format: `MSxx-xxx, xxxxxxx`,
       e.g. `MS16-016, 3124280; MS16-097, 3178034;`.
-    - since we do not mirror the MS Bulletins, we can drop the bulletin IDs.
+    - Since we do not mirror the MS Bulletins, we can drop the bulletin IDs.
-- every relation between `KB ↔︎ KB` and `KB ↔︎ CVE/ADV` is contained behind a MS product Id, meaning it can only be
+- Every relation between `KB ↔︎ KB` and `KB ↔︎ CVE/ADV` is contained behind a MS product Id meaning it can only be
   used, if the referenced product is used

 ## Data Sources